asifx/backup/README.md

 # backup
-Backups for new mx-linux installation
+Backups and scripts for new mx-linux installation